zhaorz/git-practice/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 It tells us that we have an **untracked file**, called `readme.txt`.
 In order for git to _keep track_ of files, you have to explicitly tell it.
 Git messages from `git status` are generally very helpful.
-In this case, it tells use to use `git add` to track our files.
+In this case, it tells us to use `git add` to track our files.

 ### git add